 A lawned area is supportive for burrowing insects and worms, with slightly longer grass also attracting insects, and thus encourages wildlife and supports nature.
 There is also the positive environmental impact of plant photosynthesis from a lawn.
 On a slightly different tangent could the soil itself be beneficial; particularly for our microbiome?
 See what you think: https://ourworld.unu.edu/en/the-surprising-healing-qualities-of-dirt.
 Chamomile lawns are also a wonderful alternative to a traditional lawned area.
 Moss lawns are also growing in popularity as an option, as are clover lawns which are more resistant to urine stains.

-For organically grown plants and seeds which are ideal, have a look in our Shop on Etsy.
+For organically grown plants (no pesticides used at all!), and seeds which are ideal, have a look in our Shop on Etsy.